'Physical: 100' Season 2: What We Know About Netflix's Second Instalment

 The breakthrough reality competition series on Netflix gathered 100 individuals from various athletic backgrounds, ranging from Olympians, firefighters, and former soldiers, to bodybuilders, and more.
 The show gained interest from the public as the show featured prominent figures such as Yun Sung-bin, a skeleton racer who won the 2018 Olympics Gold, Yang Hak-seon, a gymnast who won the 2012 Olympics Gold, and Choo Sung-hoon who is a former MMA fighter.

-They all fiercely competed with each other through a series of physically enduring games to win 300 million Won (approx. THB 8.1 million).
+They all fiercely competed with each other through a series of physically enduring games to win 300 million Won (approx. INR 1.92 crore).
 The show now embarks to find the answer to “What defines the perfect physique?”
 Is it strength, endurance, agility, balance, or willpower?

 About Physical: 100 Season 2